krohling/ArduinoWebsocketClient/README.md

 ## Installation instructions

-Once you've clone this repo locally, copy the ArduinoWebsocketClient directory into your Arduino Sketchbook directory under Libraries then restart the Arduino IDE so that it notices the new library.
+Once you've cloned this repo locally, copy the ArduinoWebsocketClient directory into your Arduino Sketchbook directory under Libraries then restart the Arduino IDE so that it notices the new library.
 Now, under File\Examples you should see ArduinoWebsocketClient.
 To use the library in your app, select Sketch\Import Library\ArduinoWebsocketClient.

 ## How To Use This Library

 ```
-byte server[] = { 174, 129, 224, 73 }; //echo.websocket.org
+byte mac[] = { 0xDE, 0xAD, 0xBE, 0xEF, 0xFE, 0xED };
+char server[] = "echo.websocket.org";
-WebSocketClient client(server, "/", 80);
+WebSocketClient client;

 void setup() {
-  Ethernet.begin(mac, ip);
-  client.connect();
+  Serial.begin(9600);
+  Ethernet.begin(mac);
+  client.connect(server);
   client.setDataArrivedDelegate(dataArrived);
   client.send("Hello World!");
 }